RayHollister/jaxplays/_posts/2023-05-07-Savannah-Sipping-Society.md

 In a brief yet unforgettable performance, Susan Langenbahn brought Grandmother Covington to life with impeccable comic timing and a delightful stage presence.
 Langenbahn's portrayal was nothing short of hilarious, leaving the audience wanting more.

 "The Savannah Sipping Society" at St. Marys Little Theatre was a testament to the power of friendship, resilience and laughter.
 The ensemble cast delivered an exceptional performance that left the audience not only entertained but also craving a cocktail to toast to the sisterhood portrayed on stage.
 Don't miss this delightful, hilarious show that will lift your spirits and leave you with a warm feeling in your heart.

+For more photos, the complete cast list and crew list and the link to buy tickets, visit [The Savannah Sipping Society](/productions/2023-the-savannah-sipping-society/) page on JaxPlays.